White Gossamer Plant, White Velvet, Cobweb Spiderwort, Hairy Wandering Jew.

 According to information online, Tradescantia sillamontana differs from other species in the genus in that they appear to be almost succulent and nearly xerophytic.
 I just treat them all the same and we get along fine.
 They get plenty of water during the summer and not that much during the winter.

 This was an interesting photo… Two pots of Tradescantia sillamontana growing side by side on the front porch.
 Plants from one pot have green leaves while the other are more of a purplish color.

 I had to move the potted plants inside for the winter on October 10 (2018) because there was an “F” in the forecast.
 I always take photos of the cactus and succulents and some of the other plants as I bring them inside.

 We made it through the winter and now the plants are happily growing on the front porch.
 I moved them outside in May… The above photo taken on June 16 in 2019 shows a Tradescantia sillamontana o the left and Tradescantia ‘Pale Puma’ on the right.

 We made it through the summer of 2019 and temps were once again getting cooler.

 I brought the potted plants inside for the winter on October 11 in 2019 because, once again, an “F” was in the forecast.

-The potted plants did very well over the summer in 2021 despite a little neglect.
-I need to take cuttings of all the Tradescantia and give them an overhaul in 2022…
+The potted plants did very well over the summer of 2021 despite a little neglect.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions, or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.
 If you notice I made an error, please let me know.
 Of course, you can always send me an email at email@example.com.